JKBero/Makers-Notes/Week_1.md

 ## Day 2

-GOALS
+### Goal Setting
 - do some practicals
-- review extra resources from yesterday on gaps in knowledge
+- review extra resources from yesterday's pairing project yesterday
 - explain concepts outloud to someone

 ## Day 3